lyteword/chspurgeon-tod/volume-4/psalm-94.md

 **Verse 1.**

-1\.Retribution the prerogative of God alone.
+1\.
+Retribution the prerogative of God alone.

-2\.Under what aspects may we desire his rendering it.
+2\.
+Under what aspects may we desire his rendering it.

-3\.How, and when he will surely fulfil this righteous wish.
+3\.
+How, and when he will surely fulfil this righteous wish.

 **Verse 1.**

-1\.Vengeance belongs to God and not to man.
+1\.
+Vengeance belongs to God and not to man.

-2\.Vengeance is better in the hands of God than of man. *Let us fall into the hands of God,* etc. *G. R.*
+2\.
+Vengeance is better in the hands of God than of man. *Let us fall into the hands of God,* etc. *G. R.*

 **Verse 2.** The peculiar provocation of the sin of pride and its kindred vices.
 Its influence on the proud, on their follow men, and upon God himself.